z4l1nux/AISVSwise/1.0/en/0x10-C02-User-Input-Validation.md

 ## C2.9 Multi-Modal Security Validation Pipeline

-Security validation for text, image, audio, and other input modalities with specific threat detection and resource isolation.
+Developers should provide security validation for text, image, audio, and other AI input modalities with specific types of threat detection and resource isolation.

 | # | Description | Level | Role |
 |:--------:|---------------------------------------------------------------------------------------------------------------------|:---:|:---:|